- About the Center

 Intensive Workshop in Prolonged Exposure Therapy for Posttraumatic Stress Disorder (PTSD)

 Co-sponsored by: Philadelphia Behavior Therapy Association

 Who may attend: Licensed mental health professionals or those working under a licensed mental health professional.
-Because of the advanced nature of this workshop and the limited enrollment, participants should have prior experience treating trauma survivors.

 Dates: Monday, October 16, 2017 – Thursday, October 19, 2017

 Times: 9:00 am to 5:00 pm Monday-Wednesday (8:30 am for check-in and continental breakfast)

 9:00 am to 4:00 pm Thursday (8:30 am for check-in and continental breakfast)

 Cost: $1500.00 per person.
 This fee covers the cost of workshop and supporting materials (Prolonged Exposure Therapy for PTSD: Emotional Processing of Traumatic Experiences [Foa, Hembree, & Rothbaum, 2007], Reclaiming Your Life from a Traumatic Experience: Workbook [Rothbaum, Foa, & Hembree, 2007], and a workshop binder which includes all slide handouts and materials)

 3549 Chestnut Street